 Торіс Impact Construction Operation Decommissioning Cumulative Impacts situated within the Order limits and Zol, a high risk of dust- related impacts has been conservatively determined.
 However, providing adequate and appropriate mitigation is implemented, such as the anticipated minimum 20m buffer during both construction and operation, the effects of dust generation during the construction and operation of the Scheme are expected to be negligible and therefore a low risk to ecology has been predicted.
 Negative Dust generation during the construction phase is anticipated to occur for the duration of the works.
 Due to the size of the Site, and the potential for having more than 10 heavy earth-moving vehicles active on-site at any one time, the potential dust emissions magnitude associated with earthworks is considered to be large.
 The Site has consequently been determined to pose a high risk of dust soiling.
 The Scheme will be operated by a maximum of 14 full time equivalent (FTE) staff per day, predominantly undertaking maintenance tasks.
 In addition, a maximum of three to four visitors per week (equating to one visitor per day) are assessed for the purpose of deliveries, and replacement of components.
 Staff vehicles and those used for maintenance will primarily be four wheeled drive vehicles and vans, with HGVs accessing the site during this phase on an occasional basis.
 See construction 20.7.
-Ground Conditions Positive nspectorate commented: "For the a ent evidence to support scoping ou Neutral ,
+Ground Conditions Positive Within the Scoping Opinion the Inspectorate commented: "For the avoidance of doubt, unit the results and recommendations of the Neutral Negative

-Торіс Impact Construction Operation Decommissioning Cumulative Impacts Conditions subsection of Chapter the Proposed Development.
-15, does not include an impact as ssessment therefore West Lindsey cannot report the impacts due Major Positive None.
-None None Accidents and Neutral None.
-None None and Disasters Negative There is a potential fire risk associated with certain types of batteries such as lithium ion.
+Торіс Impact Construction Operation Decommissioning Cumulative Impacts Conditions subsection of Chapter 15, does not include an impact assessment therefore West Lindsey cannot report the impacts due the Proposed Development.
+Major Accidents and Disasters Positive None.
+None None Neutral None.
+None None Negative There is a potential fire risk associated with certain types of batteries such as lithium ion.
 None None Waste Positive None None None Neutral None None None Negative There is the possibility that there will be a surplus of excavated material which may not be reused on site, and therefore would be taken to landfill to be disposed of.
 Throughout the 60 year operational phase, it is expected that there will be the requirement to replace some or all of the solar and storage energy park elements.
 It is anticipated that the recovery rate would be greater than 60% however the rest would be diverted to landfill.
 The waste arising from the decommissioning phase is reported to follow the same approach as the recycling of key components as that of the operational phase.
 However, the impact during the decommissioning phase has not been reported.